KamranHussain05/StatScanner/README.md

 <!-- USAGE EXAMPLES -->
 ## How to Use the App

-### Import Data Via Scan
+### Importing Data
-1. Click the + button in the top right corner and select the camera icon from the menu
+1. Click the + button in the top right corner and select your data importation method
-2. Make sure you data is in a table format in order for it to be added properly
+ - If you selected the "Take Image" or "Import Image" option, make sure your data is in a table format for maximum accuracy
-3. Scan you document and click "Add Data"
-4. After you data has been extracted, you will be navigated to a page containing basic calculations on your data
+2. After your data has been extracted, you will be navigated to a page containing basic information on your dataset

-### Import Data Manually
-1. Click the + button in the top right corner and select the list icon from the menu
-2. Add your Data points to the columns in the view and label the columns
-3. Save your project

 ### Visualizing Data
-1. Open the project containing your data or import your data
+1. Open a dataset
-2. Click the graph icon and select a type of visualization
+2. Click the Graph tab and choose your preferred visualization by scrolling on the carousel
-3. You can pinch to zoom and click on data points to interact with the graph
+3. You can pinch to zoom, highlight specific data points by tapping, as well as focus on a specific column

-### Export Visualizations
+### Edit Data
-1. Open the project containing your data or import your data
-2. Visualize your data
-3. While in the graph tab, save the visualization as an image
-4. Press the share button and send your graph
+1. Open a dataset
+2. Click the Data tab and tap on a data cell to edit
+3. When finished with edits, click the pencil icon in the top right corner to save your changes
+ - A crossed out pencil icon indicates that you are not in edit mode
+5. Click the green + button or red - button on the edges of your data to add or delete rows and columns

 ### Export Data
-1. Open the project containing your data
+1. Open a dataset
-2. Click the "View Raw Data" Tab
+2. Click the Data tab and tap on the export button in the top right corner
-3. Click the export button to export a CSV file of your data
+3. A CSV copy of your data will be exported to the StatScanner app folder in Files or Documents
-4. Click the share button to share your CSV data

 _For more examples, please refer to the [Documentation](https://github.com/KamranHussain05/StatsScanner/blob/main/README.md)_